Talk to Your Doctor

 Talk to your doctor about a fracture risk assessment

-Talk to your doctor about a detailed fracture risk assessment to help find your risk of having another fracture.
+Talk to your healthcare provider about a comprehensive fracture risk assessment to understand your likelihood of another fracture and to plan ways to protect your bone health.

 The assessment may include: